The Truth About Men (song): Music video

-The music video was directed by Thom Oliphant and premiered in early 2003.
+The music video was filmed on April 8, 2003 in Nashville, Tennessee, and was directed by Thom Oliphant.
+The video premiered on CMT on May 14, 2003.

 Chart performance

 "The Truth About Men" debuted on the Hot Country Songs charts for the week ending March 15, 2003.
 It spent 21 weeks on the charts and peaked at number 13.
 It also peaked at number 77 on the Billboard Hot 100.
 Before its release, Byrd charted at number 38 on Hot Country Songs with a cut titled "Lately (Been Dreamin' 'bout Babies)", which did not appear on any of his albums.